Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 pipelines when it is not possible to go directly from source mimetype to target mimetype.
 Renditions are related to Transformations and they will be covered at the end of this article.

-To find out what transformers are currently registered and active within an Alfresco Content Services installation, you can use an admin Web Script.
+To find out what transformers are currently registered and active within an Content Services installation, you can use an admin Web Script.
 This is available at [http://localhost:8080/alfresco/service/mimetypes](http://localhost:8080/alfresco/service/mimetypes){:target="_blank"}.
 This will list all the currently registered mimetypes, and provide a details link for each one.
 Selecting the details